IsaacSemb/joke-cli/README.md

 # UV Package Manager 101

-A hands-on exploration of `uv` as a modern replacement for pip, focusing on dependency management and project workflow.
+A hands-on exploration of the `uv` package manager as a modern replacement for pip, focusing on dependency management and project workflow.

 ## Installation